The child is father of the man – William Wordsworth, 1802

 A friend’s lost childhood

 It was a long, overdue visit to a childhood friend, who suffered brain damage and memory loss after a terrible attack of viral encephalitis, which motivated Ed to write the novel he had been carrying around in his head for decades.
-In The Last Perfect Summer, an inspiring sports and nostalgia novel, the author draws upon his experiences as a life-long amateur player and his boyhood growing up in a small Western Pennsylvania steel town, where baseball was everything.
+In The Last Perfect Summer, an inspiring sports and nostalgia novel, the author weaves the lost memories of his closest friend into a compelling story of distorted identity and its effects on the dignity of a man.
+He draws upon his experiences as a life-long amateur player and his boyhood growing up in a small Western Pennsylvania steel town, where baseball was everything.

 Loss and redemption